InspiringLifeDesign/InspiringLifeDesign.github.io/_posts/2018/2018-02-05-january-2018-income-report.markdown

 ##### TO ACHIEVE MY FEBRUARY TARGET

 - Sign-up with a site to help me make money from Matched Betting.
-I've used [**Odds Monkey**](https://www.oddsmonkey.com/affiliates/affiliate.php?id=56187){:target="_blank" rel="nofollow"} in the past, and this is who I plan to sign up with again.
+I've used [**Odds Monkey**](https://www.oddsmonkey.com/affiliates/affiliate.php?id=56187){:target="_blank" rel="nofollow"}[^1] in the past, and this is who I plan to sign up with again.
 I anticipate that Matched Betting will need to be my main money generator this month
 - Research more affiliate and/or advertising opportunities that complement my content on Inspiring Life Design, and implement these
 - Carry out as many surveys and free draws as I can
 - Add a Coaching area to Inspiring Life Design so that I have a sales page to be able to offer coaching